imitelis/Full_Stack_Open_Exercises/part13/README.md

 Unlike in the material, do not prevent Sequelize from creating [timestamps](https://sequelize.org/master/manual/model-basics.html#timestamps) <em>created_at</em> and <em>updated_at</em> for users

 All users can have the same password as the material.
-You can also choose to properly implement passwords as in [part 4](https://fullstackopen.com/en/part4/user_administration).
+You can also choose to properly implement passwords as in [Part 4](https://fullstackopen.com/en/part4/user_administration).

 Implement the following routes